When does the joke “same mother, different milkman” stop making any sense to people?

 We didn’t get tiny bottles, but half gallon ones, made of glass and returned for cleaning and reuse.
 But we didn’t have that “green thing” back in my day.
 Just economics.
 It seems odd to me now that milk would be left sitting out beside our steps for hours, sometimes, before coming in and going in the fridge, but it was apparently never a problem.

 Eventually the dairy eliminated our town from the area their deliveries covered.
 That aspect of their business was getting overwhelmed by ice cream anyway.
-I seem to recall we figured the problems of delivering to us were a factor, be we are always me-centric.
+I seem to recall we figured the problems of delivering to us were a factor, but we are always me-centric.
 It couldn’t have been too much longer, since the road eventually was paved.
 On the other hand, when it was paved, it got some nasty speed bumps.
 I don’t remember them delivering after it was paved, and that was probably not later than 1973.

 My youngest brother, who delights in using the “different milkman” phrase to describe himself, was born in 1971, appropriately enough.
 The milkman thing reminds me of a great grandfather I never met.
 He was an electrician, but he installed electricity in a lot of houses in and around his town in the early days of electric service, when the men would be off at work.
 Apparently we will never know just how many relatives we have from the town where my grandmother grew up.
 But that’s another story.